oblivioncth/Qx/lib/sql/doc/general/declarativesql.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This system is accessed through the Qx SQL module, predominantly with QX_SQL_STRUCT() et al.
+This system is accessed through the Qx SQL module, predominantly with QX_SQL_STRUCT() et al from qx-sqlquery.h, along with qx-sqlstring.h and qx-sqlinlines.h.

+Database access in general is also simplified thanks to Qx::SqlDatabase.

+The system still has a ways to go, but is already quite useful for a variety of basic-to-intermediate tasks.

 TODO: Make this more complete.